killermann/samk.blog/content/2020/trickle-down-social-justice/index.md

 ***

-<p class="dropcap">When I said that Trickle-down Social Justice is harder to measure than it's Economic twin, I was referring to the unit of measurement in question.
+When I said that Trickle-down Social Justice is harder to measure than it's Economic twin, I was referring to the unit of measurement in question.
 Dollars and wealth are easy to account for, and so are their changes over time.
-"Power," on the other hand, is quite the opposite.</p>
+"Power," on the other hand, is quite the opposite.

 Following the theory of Trickle-down Social Justice, Barack Obama, the first Black U.S. president, was good for Black people (and, many argued, people of color more broadly).
 To put it another way, he was bad for racism.
 In electing him, we landed a heavy blow on White supremacy.